Afnan-Aldhahri/Cassandra/Recources/Who's using Cassandra ?.md

 When I was searching to find which companies are using Cassandra ,

-I got suprised by the **huge number** of Cassandra fans (the orgnizations that use Cassandra right now).
+I got amazed by the **huge number** of Cassandra fans (the orgnizations that use Cassandra right now).

 I found a picture from *Introduction to NoSQL & Apache Cassandra* by *Chetan Baheti*